ElenaBusch1/svj-main-analysis/README.md

 ## Weight calculation
 ### Setup
 1. Use rucio to download samples to the eos space
-2. Hadd individual input files into mc groups using the script `hadd_input`.
-Edit the scrip to the correct version number first.
-This is important to have the correct totalWeight for each DSID+mcCampaign in the metaData histogram, which is used in the weight calculation.
+2. Hadd individual input files into mc groups using the script `condor/hadd_input`.
+Copy this script to the eos space with the new files.
+Edit the script to the correct version number.
+This step creates the correct totalWeight for each DSID+mcCampaign in the metaData histogram, which is used in the weight calculation.
+3. Delete the `_output.root` folders, or create a sub-directory `input_files` and move them there.
-3. Navigate to the condor/ area.
-Open the script `make_file_lists.sh`.
-Edit the eosPath variable to point to the new files, and make sure the user handle, in both the eosPath and the find commands, is correct for your files.
-Edit the name of the text files that are created to reflect your version number.
+4. Navigate to the condor/ area of this repository.
+Open the script `make_file_lists.sh`:
+  1. Edit the eosPath variable to point to the new file
+  2. Make sure the user handle, in both the eosPath and the find commands, is correct for your files
+  3. Edit the name of the .txt files that are created to reflect your version number.
-4. Source `make_file_lists`.
+5. Source `make_file_lists`.
 This creates two lists; one containing files less than 900 MB, which will be processed on condor (max output file transfer size for condor is 1GB).
 The 2nd should contain just a few files which are larger than 900MB; for now the best option is to process these files locally.
 Instructions for both are provided.

 ### Condor processing
 1. In the condor/ area, make a new directory corresponding to the version number, ie "`mkdir v9.1`.
 This will be your working directory
+2. In submitCondor.py:
-2. In submitCondor.py, edit line 6 to point to the eos area where you downloaded the files.
-Edit the for loop in line 13 to the name of the text file containing the small condor files for processing (eg `[vXX_files.txt]`.
-Edit line 43 `initialdir =` to the new initial directory you created in the previous step.
+  1. Edit line 6 to point to the eos area where you downloaded the files
+  2. Edit the for loop in line 13 to the name of the text file containing the small condor files for processing (eg `[vXX_condor_files.txt]`.
+  3. Edit line 43 `initialdir =` to the new initial directory you created in the previous step.
-3. Ensure all the filepaths in the submitCondor.py file make sense for your work area (hardcoded to ebusch)
+3. Ensure the filepaths (initialdir / workdir) in the submitCondor.py file make sense for your work area (hardcoded to ebusch)
 4. `python submitCondor.py` when you are ready to run

 TODO: file to check output quality

 ### Local processing